Florida Southern College: E.T. Roux Library

 After Roux Library opened in 1968, the earlier library building was renamed the Thad Buckner Building and was used for lectures, seminars, and was the visitor center for the Child of the Sun campus.
 Today, the visitor center has moved into a new location.
 The original reading room is still used for lectures and can be rented for private events.
 Typical of Frank Lloyd Wright style, the original E.T.
 Roux Library was constructed of reinforced concrete and concrete blocks.
 Long, narrow windows crown the concrete walls and interspersed throughout the concrete walls are small colorful cubes of glass that cast the sunlight in prismatic patterns.

-The McKay Archives Center is located adjacent to Roux Library.
+The McKay Archives Center is located adjacent to the second Roux Library.
 The archives is administratively part of Roux Library and maintains information on the history of Florida Southern College, alumni and faculty, in addition to its institutional records.

 Academics

 Florida Southern College has over 50 undergraduate majors in a variety of disciplines and offers the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Music Education, and Bachelor of Science in Nursing.
 Florida Southern College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor's, master's, and doctoral degrees.
 Florida Southern receives over 11,000 undergraduate applications annually and admits approximately 51% of applicants using a holistic admissions approach, with 2022 first year students having a 3.8 average high school GPA, a middle 50% test score range for the SAT of 1170 - 1310 and middle 50% ACT of 25 - 30.
 Florida Southern uses the learning style of engaged learning that incorporates engaging, hands-on experiences in every academic program.
 Florida Southern College was awarded the William M. Burke Presidential Award for Excellence in Experiential Education in 2010.